 - Empirie: Quantitative Methoden (winter semester, Sociology)

-- Methoden und Geschichte der Psychologie (summer semester, Psychology)
+- Methoden und Geschichte der Psychologie (winter semester, Psychology)

 Second and third semester

 You continue your programme with advanced courses from 4 modules: